-A PPG is a group of people who meet regularly to discuss their General Practice and is usually made up of patient volunteers and practice staff.
-Some practices in south Sefton have found it difficult to recruit PPG members whilst some practices have been able to establish proactive PPG's.
+A PPG is a group of people who meet regularly to discuss their general practice and is usually made up of patient volunteers and practice staff.
+Some practices in Southport and Formby have found it difficult to recruit PPG members and others have been able to establish proactive PPG's.